Origin and History

 During its march to its winter-quarters, the regiment lost 10 officers and NCO, 61 grenadiers and 187 musketeers.

-In January 1758, 2 battalions of the regiment took part in the Russian invasion of East Prussia where it was attached to Jakovlev's Vanguard.
+In January 1758, 2 battalions of the regiment took part in the Russian invasion of East Prussia where they were attached to Jakovlev's Vanguard.
 After the capture Königsberg, the regiment went to Elbing (present-day Elbąlg) where it remains till April.
 By April 3, the regiment consisted of 3 staff officers, 18 lower staff officers and 1,299 men (plus 46 sick).
 One officer and 13 men were commandeered to the secret howitzers service.
-About mid November, the regiment took its winter-quarters in Dirschau (present-day Tczew) and Mewe (present-day Gniew) in northern Poland where it formed part to Volkonsky's Brigade attached to the 1st Division.
+Around mid-November, the regiment took up its winter-quarters in Dirschau (present-day Tczew) and Mewe (present-day Gniew) in northern Poland where it formed part of Volkonsky's Brigade attached to the 1st Division.

 At the beginning of the campaign of 1759, the regiment was attached to Villebois' Division and consisted of 3 staff officers, 23 lower staff officers, 1,634 men, 289 horses for baggage and 24 horses for artillery.
 On July 23, the regiment took part in the Battle of Paltzig where it was attached to the 2nd division commanded by Villebois.
 It was deployed in Leontiev's Brigade on the left of the second line of the infantry centre between Voronejskiy Infantry and Bjeloserskiy Infantry.
 In this battle, the regiment lost only 7 men wounded.
 A few week later, on August 12, it fought at the bloody Battle of Kunersdorf where it was deployed in the second line of the centre between Bjeloserskiy Infantry and Novgorodskiy Infantry, in the 3rd Division as part of Leontiev's Brigade.
 In this battle, the regiment lost 5 officers and 150 soldiers heavily wounded; 14 officers and 323 soldiers lightly wounded; 13 officers and 111 soldiers killed and 135 men missing.
 After the battle, the regiment counted only 627 men.
 On August 16, along with Uglitskiy Infantry, the regiment under Bekkendorf escorted the wounded and throphies to Posen (present-day Poznañ).
 The regiment took its winter-quarters in Dirschau (present-day Tczew) in Poland.
 In October, the regiment numbered 4 staff officers, 21 lower staff officers, 1,527 men, 30 NCO, musicians and non-combatants, and 196 sick and wounded.
 The regiment received new uniform, 638 recruits and some officers and NCOs.